Jesus Guzman, Producer

 The results on the cupping table have been astounding.
 Her first exportable harvest produced about three bags, and she is now capable of producing about ten 69kg bags.
 She commutes on foot one hour each way to get to her small pacas plantation, and delivers ripe cherry to her brother-in-law's wet mill in El Cedral for depulping.

-On our first visit to the farm with Jesus, she suggested that we market the coffee as "Las Mariposas
+On our first visit to the farm with Jesus, she suggested that we name the coffee "Las Mariposas

 " in honor of the tiny white butterflies that float all around the coffee trees.
 We were happy to oblige this notion, as it captures some of the magic of hiking up to the farm with Jesus and her daughter.
 After passing through a small woods, one emerges to the sight of a lush, green expanse surrounded by coffee mountains on all sides.
 It is a peaceful place, and we look forward to seeing it grow.
 Travel Notes: